Theological Vision for Physical Space

 Principle 1: Trinity’s Master Plan Invests into Architecture for the Next Generation

-Principle 2: Trinity’s Master Plan Accommodates a Gathered Worship Seating Capacity of 300-500
+Principle 2: Trinity’s Master Plan Accommodates a Gathered Worship Seating Capacity Initially of 300-500

 Tulsa Metro is projected to add 100,000 each decade for the foreseeable future.
 Young families are leaving rural towns for stable jobs in the city.
 Owasso has available land and will absorb a significant portion of that growth.
-Economists project we could double in size in the next twenty years (from 35,000 to 70,000 people).
-We do not know how large Trinity will grow, but we will plan for our membership to reach at least 300-500 members and continue to strategically send members out to plant new churches in their communities.
+Economists project our part small of Tulsa Metro could double in size in the next twenty years (from 35,000 to 70,000 people).
+We do not know how large Trinity will grow, but we will plan for our membership to reach at least 500 members and continue to strategically send members out to plant new churches in their communities.
 We believe the church gets bigger as it gets smaller by planting gospel-centered churches who also plant churches.
-We also know that a strong regional church is needed where we can resource and complement other congregations in the PCA throughout Oklahoma, northwest Arkansas, and southwest Missouri.
+We also know that a strong regional church is needed to complement other congregations in the PCA throughout Oklahoma, northwest Arkansas, and southwest Missouri.

 Our goal is to have an initial gathered worship space that seats 400 initially but can be expanded to seat 500 - 700 with multiple services.
 Historically, Trinity has maintained an approximate 1:4 ratio of covenant children five years or younger to the rest of the membership.
 That means that if we have 300 members attend on a given Sunday we would have approximately 225 in the worship service and 75 children in TrinityKids.
 If 500 members attend, approximately 375 would be in the worship service and 125 children would be in TrinityKids, etc. These projections assume all members are present but does not include guests, family and friends.